Skip navigation

 Mold

-- Toxicity: Some molds, such as black mold (Stachybotrys chartarum), produce mycotoxins that can lead to serious health issues, including chronic respiratory problems, neurological symptoms, and immune system suppression.
+• Toxicity: Some molds, such as black mold (Stachybotrys chartarum), produce mycotoxins that can lead to serious health issues.
+Professional mold testing after mold damage reveals how prolonged exposure may contribute to chronic respiratory problems, neurological symptoms, and immune system suppression.

 Removal Methods: Tackling the Problem